Writing a basic RecyclerView.Adapter

 RecyclerView.Adapter is responsible for invoking these two methods whenever there's a need to create or bind a ViewHolder.

-stands for View Holder and it's a generic type which needs to extend RecyclerView.ViewHolder and which we need to implement.
+You can see that onCreateViewHolder() returns a VH type, and I can tell you that onBindViewHolder() receives this exact returned value as an argument.
+VH stands for View Holder and it's a generic type which needs to extend RecyclerView.ViewHolder and which we need to implement.
 Let's call it MyViewHolder :

 class MyViewHolder extends RecyclerView.ViewHolder {